 2.6.10.1.4 Cell Flushing and Storage.
 After the cells have been counted and data are satisfactorily recorded, the cells must be flushed with aged air or nitrogen to remove the sample.
 Flow-through cells are flushed with at least 10 volume exchanges at a flow of about two liters per minute.
 Cells with single valves are evacuated and refilled with aged air or nitrogen at least five times.
-The cells are left filled with aged air or nitrogen at least for background.
+The cells are left filled with aged air or nitrogen and allowed to sit overnight before being counted for background.
 If an acceptable background is obtained, the cell is ready for reuse.